A Confessional Portrayal of the Last Day in the Life of Thomas Merton, the Famous Catholic Monk and Writer

 Why did Thomas Merton die the way he did?

-Paul Hourihan’s powerful new voice challenges our most basic assumptions about religion and spirituality in this intense, unforgettable rendering—in semi-fictional form—of the last hours of Thomas Merton’s life.
+Paul Hourihan’s powerful voice challenges our most basic assumptions about religion and spirituality in this intense, unforgettable rendering—in semi-fictional form—of the last hours of Thomas Merton’s life.

-Why did the famous Catholic monk and acclaimed writer, die so mysteriously and suddenly in a cottage room outside of Bangkok in December 1968?
+Why did the famous Catholic monk and acclaimed writer die so mysteriously and suddenly in a cottage room outside of Bangkok in December 1968?

 He sees Merton as a tragically divided soul unable to resolve his conflicts within a Christian framework.
 Consequently, he was driven for release into the world of Oriental mysticism.
 Hourihan also views him as a man who should not have become a monk in the first place.
-He sees him as falling victim to his own spiritual inadequacies, as well as to fame, and uncritical hero-worship from laity and clergy, both lacking knowledge of what constituted a true mystic.
+He sees him as falling victim to his own spiritual inadequacies, as well as to fame, and uncritical hero-worship from laity and clergy, both lacking knowledge of what constitutes a true mystic.
 This fact-based confessional novel will appeal to ex-Catholics and others with a Christian background searching for guidance outside of their traditional faith.

-This spiritual book also reveals the unsuspected gap between the reality and the image of this 20th century Catholic icon, exposing the truth behind the façade.
-Therefore, it is not recommended for warm admirers of Thomas Merton, who want to maintain their cherished image of him.
+This spiritual book also reveals the unsuspected gap between the reality and the image of this 20th-century Catholic icon, exposing the truth behind the façade.
+Therefore, it is not recommended for warm admirers of Thomas Merton who want to maintain their cherished image of him.

 Hourihan demythologizes Thomas Merton, a man sadly unsuited for the role his followers imposed on him.
 His basic conclusion is that Westerners lack grounding in a mystical orientation that would instruct them about the nature of spirituality.
 Hourihan, an American himself, reveals Western religious institutions as inadequate for understanding the deeper mystical traditions.